-The development of leadership skills, knowledge, and qualities are necessary to prepare students for agricultural and related careers in the private sector, government, and academia.
+The Food and Agriculture Service Learning Program is also focused on the development of leadership skills, knowledge, and qualities are necessary to prepare students for food and agriculture and related careers in the private sector, government, and academia.
 Specific activities may include:

-1. Developing practical applications to increase understanding of leadership roles, including critical thinking, problem solving, and communication skills; ethics and professionalism; and working in teams;
+- Developing practical applications to increase understanding of leadership roles, including critical thinking, problem solving, and communication skills; ethics and professionalism; and working in teams;

-2. Connecting the academic classroom experiences with daily leadership roles and organizational activities;
+- Connecting the academic classroom experiences with daily leadership roles and organizational activities;

-3. Providing opportunities for mentoring and shadowing; and
+- Providing opportunities for mentoring and shadowing; and

-4. Organizing leadership academies, workshops, trainings, etc.
+- Organizing leadership academies, workshops, trainings, etc.